How to Avoid Food Poisoning

 Use separate plates and utensils for handling raw and cooked meat.
-Putting the cooked meat on clean plates will avoid contamination from any bacteria that might have been on the meat before it was cooked.
+Putting the cooked meat on clean plates will prevent contamination from any bacteria that might have been on the meat before it was cooked.

-Never Re-use Marinade
+Never Marinade Twice

 Don’t use the original marinade sauce for basting.
-Cooking usually kills any germs that might have been in the marinade but basting with it just adds them on top again and they might not get cooked.
+Cooking usually kills any germs that might have been in the marinade, but basting with it just adds them on top again and they might not get cooked.

 Use The Microwave

 Thaw food in the fridge or microwave.
-This is a safer way to prevent bacteria from getting onto the food.
+This is a safer way to keep bacteria from getting onto the food.
 Leaving food to thaw on the counter or in the sink is very risky.

-Pre-heat the BBQ
+Preheat the BBQ

 It is best to put meat on the BBQ when the BBQ has reached the required cooking temperature.
 Meat that is thrown onto a cold grill can get contaminated.